-The Honorary Artistic Adviser and lead performer is Lawrence Power, who needs no introduction – see www.lawrencepowerviola.com for full details.
+The Honorary Artistic Adviser and lead performer is Lawrence Power

-The trustees will be assisted and guided by Lawrence's agent Thomas Hull, Director, Artist Management, Maestro Arts.
+The trustees will be assisted and guided by Lawrence's agent Rachel Bertaut at Askonas Holt

 David is a music lover with particular interest in opera and is a trustee of Classical Opera and Mid Wales Music Trust.
 He was an original contributor to the Lawrence Power Viola Trust.
 A graduate of Trinity College Dublin and Harvard Business School, his distinguished career in the City of London commenced at J Henry Schroder & Co. of which he became Chairman.
 After Schroders’ investment banking business merged with Salomon Smith Barney he transitioned to senior roles in the European Investment Bank part of Citigroup, becoming Chairman of its EMEA Governance Committee.
 He was Senior Independent Director at Anglo American and Smiths Group and recently retired as Deputy Chairman of the Takeover Panel.

 Christopher played the viola in the National Youth Orchestra of Great Britain but now focuses on the piano which he enjoys playing in chamber music with friends.
 While Master of Gonville and Caius College, Cambridge he hosted the “topping out” concert and lunch party for the Lawrence Power Viola Trust.
 Like Michael, he was a trustee of Young Classical Artists Trust.
 A graduate of Pembroke College, Cambridge, his distinguished career in HM Diplomatic Service culminated in his appointment as Ambassador to the People’s Republic of China.
-He is Honorary President of the China Association, and currently enrolled as an MA student of Asian art and archaeology at the School of Oriental and African Studies.
+He is Honorary President of the China Association, and in 2019 was awarded an MA in History of Art and Archaeology of East Asia by the School of Oriental and African Studies.

 Music at Mansfield Street; Treasurer, The Nicholas Boas Charitable Trust; Chairman, The Belcea Charitable Trust